Go to Hachette Book Group home

 Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around April 1, 2002.
 This date is subject to change due to shipping delays beyond our control.

 Also available from:

 Trees shelter and surround us.
 Their leaves offer shade from the hot summer sun.
 In autumn, they dazzle us with color.
 In winter, they stand tall against a cold and snowy background.
 Trees may look solitary, but each one is teeming with life.

-Tell Me, Tree is a guide to the wide variety of trees that surround us.
-It describes different kinds of trees and how to identify them, and presents the many parts of a tree, inside and out, with cut-away illustrations and labels.
-The book also includes an explanation of photosynthesis, and a special section on how to make a tree identification book of your own.
+Tell Me, Tree is a child's guide to the wide variety of trees that surround us, including how to identify them the structure of trees, with cut-away illustrations and labels.
+The book also includes an explanation of photosynthesis and a special section on how to make a tree identification book of your own.
 Tell Me, Tree, is the perfect read for Earth Day and Arbor Day, and for nature-lovers year-round.

 "In this simple, informative book, Gibbons provides a basic guide that is sure to please parents and teachers as well as children." — Booklist

 Don't miss these other favorite nonfiction books by Gail Gibbons:

 - "A very fine introduction to trees for beginning and challenged readers.
 Gibbons, in her usual careful manner, discusses tree seeds and tree parts, including stems, bark, roots, and leaves...
 Her trademark pen-and-watercolor drawings appear on every page, complementing and extending the text.
 A dozen trees are included in the "Identifying Trees" section showing leaves, bark, and the full tree outline -- a terrific tool for adults, too.
 She concludes with directions for collecting and pressing leaves and making bark rubbings and a page of interesting facts...
 Sure to please."—Kirkus Reviews